Ved0715/Super-MCP-Server-2/README.md

 7. **Logging**: Log all interactions for debugging and monitoring

 This integration approach provides a clean, scalable solution that enhances your existing FastAPI application with powerful research capabilities while maintaining separation of concerns and production readiness.

+## 🎯 Version 2.0 Summary

+### What's New in v2.0?
+- **Full MCP Protocol Compliance**: Implements all required MCP features for production use
+- **14 Advanced Tools**: Expanded from 10 to 14 tools with new capabilities
+- **Progress Tracking**: Real-time notifications for all long-running operations
+- **Operation Control**: Complete cancellation and monitoring support
+- **Research Workflows**: Pre-built prompts for common research scenarios
+- **AI Integration**: Client-side model sampling with preference support
+- **Enhanced Monitoring**: Structured logging and comprehensive health checks

+### Migration from v1.x
+If you're upgrading from a previous version:
+1. **API Compatibility**: All existing tools remain compatible
+2. **New Features**: 4 new tools available immediately
+3. **Enhanced Responses**: Progress notifications now included
+4. **Better Monitoring**: Operation tracking and cancellation support
+5. **Default Port**: Changed from 3001 to 3003 for HTTP server

+### Production Readiness
+- ✅ **Full Protocol Compliance**: Implements all MCP v2.0 features
+- ✅ **Operation Management**: Complete lifecycle tracking and control
+- ✅ **Error Handling**: Robust error recovery and notification
+- ✅ **Monitoring**: Comprehensive health checks and status reporting
+- ✅ **Scalability**: Enhanced HTTP transport for production workloads

 #### Alternative: Direct Integration (Legacy Method)